blakegarretson/essentials/main.md

 - [DiskDigger](http://diskdigger.org/): Lightweight, single exe so no install necessary.
 While it is free for personal use, it will nag you before recovering each and every file, so if you have a lot of files to recover, it is worth just buying it. **(Windows)**

 ## Disk Performance
-- [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark/): If you want to check the read/write speed of any storage device, you can’t do much better than this free MIT-licensed app.
-A tool like this really helps weed out the trash if you like to buy cheap SD cards or flash drives.
-Some are worth buying again while others aren’t, and CrystalDiskMark gives you the data to make that decision. **(Windows)**
+- [CrystalDiskMark](https://crystalmark.info/en/software/crystaldiskmark/) / [AmorphousDiskMark](https://www.katsurashareware.com/amorphousdiskmark/): If you want to check the read/write speed of any storage device, you can’t do much better than these free apps.
+CrystalDiskMark is the original Windows app, and AmorphousDiskMark is the Mac port.
+AmorphousDiskMark is written by a different developer, but it is the same right down to the interface’s look and feel.
+Tools like these really help weed out the trash if you like to buy cheap SD cards or flash drives.
+Some are worth buying again while others aren’t, and these apps give you the data to make that decision.
-    - The Mac port of CrystalDiskMark is [AmorphousDiskMark](https://www.katsurashareware.com/amorphousdiskmark/) .
-It is written by a different developer, but it is the same right down to the interface look/feel. **(Mac)**

 ## File Deletion